Frequently Asked Questions

 Stuff that hurts my body or morals, or i don’t feel good enough at:

-• Buying or assembling furniture
+• Buy or assemble furniture

-• Managing housing searches
+• Manage housing searches

-Do you deal with XYZ… Or is that too weird?
+Do you deal with XYZ…?

 No judgment, we've all been there.
 I made this business because I have too many needs that I didn’t feel like anyone could help me with.
 Lay it on me, I’ve found ritual in some strange areas.
 If it’s not right for me, or poses serious ethical concerns, I’ll try my hardest to give you some useful feedback and connect you with someone who is a better fit.